Stuff you might want to know about me…

 After I recovered from the surgery, I underwent three months of radiation and four months of chemo.
 It sucked.
 But through it all (including the aforementioned paralysis and surgeries), I was very lucky that my hands were never affected, so I could still write.
-I kept in touch with supportive friends and family and colleagues via Facebook and Twitter, and I worked on a weird novel (that now sits in my “unpublished” pile) and a picture book (that’s being published by Disney in 2014).
+I kept in touch with supportive friends and family and colleagues via Facebook and Twitter, and I worked on a weird novel (that now sits in my “unpublished” pile) and a picture book.
 Writing kept my soul hopeful and my mind sharp.
 You always hear people talk about how art saved them, but in my case, it literally did.
 It also helped me to realize I needed to focus more on my own writing, which led to my decision to retire from editing and write full time.

 Q. What challenges are you facing lately?

-A. Insomnia (a lifelong challenge); the fact that Dexter, Boardwalk Empire, Homeland, and Revenge are all on Sunday night; finishing my huge crocheted afghan in time for winter; not drinking all the wine and eating all the Ghirardelli chocolate my husband and I just bought on our trip to California; whether or not I can make a living as a full-time writer; where in the house the cats may have barfed today; how I will translate my newest idea into a workable (and saleable) story; what I’m going to make for dinner
+A. Insomnia (a lifelong challenge); wrangling my toddler; whether or not I can make a living as a full-time writer; how I will translate my newest idea into a workable (and saleable) story; what I’m going to make for dinner.

 Any other questions?